HolloFox/DWNO.Mods/My Roadmap.md

 	- [ ] XP Boost due to World Time and scaled enemies
 		- [ ] XP rate is increased by *(1 + (rate)*(gen-1))
 	- [ ] Loot pool updated for multiple players
-	- [ ] Enemies Scaled up slightly for more players
+	- [ ] Enemies Scaled up slightly for more players/digimon partners
 	- [ ] OP player/partner specific
+	- [ ] Time doesn't slow down in strategy/battle menu
 - [ ] World
 	- [ ] Time can't be paused EXCEPT for battles
 	- [ ] One Hit Resource